MichaelLarocca/blog-michael-jude-larocca/posts/2023/10-23/how-to-integrate-font-awesome-icons-into-react-applications.md

 ---

+### Advance your career with a 20% discount on Scrimba Pro using this [affiliate link](https://scrimba.com/?via=MichaelLarocca)!

+Become a hireable developer with Scrimba Pro!
+Discover a world of coding knowledge with full access to all courses, hands-on projects, and a vibrant community.
+You can [read my article](https://selftaughttxg.com/2021/06-21/06-07-21/) to learn more about my exceptional experiences with Scrimba and how it helps many become confident, well-prepared web developers!

+###### ***Important:*** *This discount is for new accounts only.
+If a higher discount is currently available, it will be applied automatically.*

+**How to Claim Your Discount:**
+1. Click [the link](https://scrimba.com/?via=MichaelLarocca) to explore the new Scrimba 2.0.
+2. Create a new account.
+3. Upgrade to Pro; the 20% discount will automatically apply.

+##### ***Disclosure:*** *This article contains affiliate links.
+I will earn a commission from any purchases made through these links at no extra cost to you.
+Your support helps me continue creating valuable content.
+Thank you!*

+---

 ### **Conclusion**

 The React Icons library is a powerful tool for incorporating Font Awesome icons and other icon libraries into your React applications.
 It was designed to make working with icons even easier, offering additional benefits such as importing only the specific icons you need, which potentially reduces the size of your bundle, and since the icons are React components, it makes it easier to manage and integrate into your projects!